Kttra/webView2Template/README.md

 ```
 **Creating a Setup Wizard**
 ------------------------------------
+First you need to install the extension.
+Go to Extensions > Manage Extensions > Online > Search, find, download and install Microsoft Visual Studio Installer Projects extension.
+You may need to restart visual studio.
-To add a setup wizard, right click on your solution, go to add, and add a new project.
+Afterwards to add a setup wizard, right click on your solution, go to add, and add a new project.
 From there you can choose setup wizard.
 Name the setup anything you want and choose create a setup for a Windows application.

 <img src="https://user-images.githubusercontent.com/100814612/161460394-87d7c476-72ca-4a43-bb49-2875bf44f0d0.png" width="500" height="383"/><img>